Cosmetic Fat Reduction Procedure Model

 The most nuanced part of the training that our client wanted to capture was to help clinicians identify which types of fat configurations could be treated effectively and which were not candidates for treatment.

-A realistic model exhibiting a several fat types and configurations would overcome the most difficult challenge the device manufacturer faced: the use of human models for training.
-While human models provided the most realistic training experience, the identification, cost, risk and administration of human model training was arduous and human-resource intensive.
-Although these challenges could be managed, recruiting human models exhibiting highly specific and less common fat characteristics for which a training session were intended, simply could not be managed consistently and reliably.
-Custom-made, realistic models would overcome these challenges and provide another important benefit: limitless, on demand training sessions, on multiple kinds of fat, common and rare.
-There was a one-time development cost, and a one-time set up cost, and thereafter no additional work, ever.
+A realistic model exhibiting several fat types and configurations would overcome the most difficult challenge the device manufacturer faced: the use of human models for training.
+While human models provided the most realistic training experience, the identification, cost, risk, and administration of human model training was arduous and human-resource intensive.
+Although these challenges could be managed, recruiting human models exhibiting highly specific and less common fat characteristics for which a training session was intended, simply could not be managed consistently and reliably.
+Custom-made, realistic models would overcome these challenges and provide another important benefit: limitless, on-demand training sessions, on multiple kinds of fat, common and rare.
+There was a one-time development cost, and a one-time setup cost, and thereafter no additional work, ever.
 The effort to conduct a training session would be reduced to inviting the trainees only.

 The basic model architecture capitalized on using stock, life-sized mannequins with pocketed areas where “fat pads” could be placed.
 Using stock mannequins enabled a huge savings over making an entirely customized body.
 The wide variety of fat types and the variance among where they reside on the body — chin, arms, belly, hips, back, thigh, among others — meant that many fat targets would need to be developed.
 To accommodate the device manufacturer’s time and budgetary constraints, we started with the development of just two models, each with three fat pads exhibiting the targeted fat presentations requested by the client.
 In all, the six fat pads integrated into two models would enable the device training on approximately 12 conditions the client wished to present to the clinicians for training.

 Replicating the fat shapes was relatively straight forward.
-Asymmetrical, post liposuction irregularities, or drooping fat, among other formations, were replicated by our skilled sculptor using client-supplied images.
+Asymmetrical, post-liposuction irregularities, or drooping fat, among other formations, were replicated by our skilled sculptor using client-supplied images.
 More challenging however was to replicate the feel of the fat formations.
-Fat can feel dimpled, pliable, fibrous, uneven, lax, stiff or any combination thereof.
-Many, many material samples using a multitude of recipes and additives were developed, sampled and sent to the customer for evaluation and feedback.
-Who knew that the feeling of fat deposits was as complex and nuanced as a sommelier explaining the characteristics of a fine wine?
+Fat can feel dimpled, pliable, fibrous, uneven, lax, stiff, or any combination thereof.
+Many, many material samples using a multitude of recipes and additives were developed, sampled, and sent to the customer for evaluation and feedback.
+Who knew that the feeling of fat deposits was as complex and nuanced as a sommelier explaining the characteristics of fine wine?